-The permittee shall comply with the emission limits, operating limits, and all other applicable requirements at all times.
-The affected sources, and any associated air pollution control equipment and monitoring equipment, shall be operated in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by this standard have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
+At all times, the permittee shall be in compliance with the applicable requirements of Subpart ZZZZ and shall operate and maintain the engines in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspections of the source.

-(Ref.: 40 CFR 63.6580, 63.6585(a) and (c), 63.6590(a)(1)(iii), (a)(2)(iii), and (c)(1), and 63.6605, Subpart ZZZZ)
+(Ref.: 40 CFR 63.6580, 63.6585(a) and (c), 63.6590(a)(1)(iii), and 63.6605, Subpart ZZZZ)

-- 3.B.16 Emission Points AA-012 and AA-013 shall be considered emergency stationary RICE under Subpart ZZZZ provided the engines only operate in an emergency, during maintenance and testing, and during non-emergency situations for 50 hours per year as described in (c) below.
-If the permittee does not operate an engine according to the requirements in (a)-(c) below, the engine will not be considered an emergency engine under Subpart ZZZZ and must meet all requirements for non-emergency engines. - (a) There is no limit on the use of an engine during an emergency situation. - (b) The permittee may operate an engine for maintenance checks and readiness testing for a maximum of 100 hours per calendar year provided the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or insurance company associated with the engines.
-The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating the federal, state, or local standards require maintenance testing of the engine beyond 100 hours per calendar year. - (c) Emergency engines may be operated for up to 50 hours per calendar year in non-emergency situations.
+- 3.B.15 Emission Points AA-005 and AA-006 shall be considered emergency stationary RICE under Subpart ZZZZ provided the engines only operate in an emergency, during maintenance and testing, and during non-emergency situations for 50 hours per year as described in (c) below.
+If the permittee does not operate an engine according to the requirements in (a) through (c) below, the engine will not be considered an emergency engine under Subpart ZZZZ and must meet all applicable requirements for non-emergency engines. - (a) There is no limit on the use of an engine during an emergency situation. - (b) The permittee may operate an engine for maintenance checks and readiness testing for a maximum of 100 hours per calendar year provided the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or insurance company associated with an engine.
+The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating the federal, state, or local standards require maintenance testing of an engine beyond 100 hours per calendar year.

+(c) Emergency engines may be operated for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing provided in paragraph (b).
-Except as provided in 40 CFR 60.4211(f)(4)(ii), the 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.
+Except as provided in 40 CFR 63.6640(f)(4)(i) and (ii), the 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power as part of a financial arrangement with another entity.